Developer Guide#

 Procedure.events is a ProcedureSignals

-QObject exposing four pyqtSignals:
+QObject exposing five pyqtSignals:

 Signal |